 More than 10,000 species may exist worldwide.
-Approximately 570 species occur in the United States and of these, fewer than 30 species may regularly infest homes and other buildings - with only ten species considered major pests.
-Ants have succeeded in replacing other types of structural pests as the number one pest in homes in many parts of the United States.
-In Texas, the imported fire ant...
+Approximately 570 species occur in the United States, and of these, fewer than 30 species may regularly infest homes and other buildings - with only ten species considered significant pests.
+Ants have succeeded in replacing other structural pests as the number one pest in homes in many parts of the United States.

 Get More Ant Facts, Trapping Tips & Recommended Kness Products